James Bond Faroe Islands scenery

 So at the meeting in London they decided to send the photo to a contact in one of the Nordic countries.
 The contact recognised the landscape, which he saw was in the Faroe Islands.

-The photo was taken from the mountain Borgarin in the northernmost part of Kalsoy Island.
-The photo showed the valley where the little village Trøllanes is nestled.
+The photo is from the mountain Borgarin in the northernmost part of Kalsoy Island.
+The photo shows the valley where the little village Trøllanes hides itself.

 Location Scouting on Kalsoy Island

-When the production team was informed about where the photo was taken, they wanted to know more about it.
+When the production team knew where the photo was taken, they wanted to know more about it.
 They did more research using Google satellite photos.
 This triggered the team to go on location scouting on Kalsoy Island.

-As the soon as the James Bond location management came to Kalsoy Island, they were blown away.
-They immediately knew that James Bond fans would be guaranteed unbeatable nature scenes in the final movie.
+Kalsoy Island blew the James Bond location management away.
+They immediately knew that the unbeatable nature scenes would work perfect in the final movie.

 When researching the Faroe Islands as a filming location, the crew could choose many unbelievable attractions to shoot.
-Mesmerising sights such as the sea arch Drangarnir and the Lake above the Ocean would match 007 perfectly.
-Both attractions are situated on Vágar Island and have risen to prominence in recent years.
+Mesmerising sights such as the Drangarnir Sea Arch and Líraberg Cliff would match 007 perfectly.
+One attractions sits on Vágar Island and the other on Sandoy Island and have risen to prominence in recent years.

 Lyutsifer Safin’s hideout on Kalsoy Island

 But the team was looking for the perfect place for the megalomaniac antagonist to hide.
-Their eyes were set on the valley where Trøllanes is located.
+Their eyes met the valley home to Trøllanes.
 These settings serve as the filming location.

 The otherworldly nature, the unique lightning conditions and remoteness of the archipelago put the Faroe Islands on production’s radar.
 While the location management was on Kalsoy Island they decided to include more than only the Trøllanes valley in the shootings.
 The location manager was impressed by the Kallurin promontory and its surroundings north of Trøllanes so scenes were also filmed there adding to the evil Lyutsifer Safin’s hideout.